rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

         HostKeyAlgorithms ssh-rsa
 ```

-You can add the key file if you have more than one and a custom port if needed:
+You can add an SSH key file if you have more than one and a custom port if needed:

 ```bash
 Host 192.168.10.253